 One case we recently dealt with was a UK citizen who had booked a last minute city break to New York.
 She hadn’t realised that she would require pre-travel authorisation to travel to the USA and time before she left for her holiday was tight.
 Since 2010, it has been compulsory for UK citizens to obtain an Electronic System for Travel Authorisation (ESTA) before they travel, whereas the previous system simply required the completion of a short form on your flight before landing.

 The usual turnaround for an ESTA approval is 72 hours.
-This is dependant on all information being correct, all sections being completed to the level of detail required and no information requiring further investigation.
+This is dependent on all information being correct, all sections being completed to the level of detail required and no information requiring further investigation.
 An ESTA can even be rejected based on something as simple as a spelling error; it’s imperative that you check all the information thoroughly and that it matches you passport and supporting documentation.

 If there is a rejection, you will need to wait for it to be re-processed.
 If the rejection is due to information requiring further investigation, for example a criminal record being declared, you may be required to visit the US Embassy in London.
 If you are non-UK citizen applying from the UK, you will have to visit the US Embassy regardless of your application unless your nationality is listed below.